 1. The key generating algorithm

-This algorithm randomly selects a private key and a corresponding public key for the two parties involved.
-The keys are presented in the form of random numbers and letters.
+This algorithm creates a private key and a corresponding public key for both the sender and the signer.
+The keys consist of random numbers and letters.

 2. The signing algorithm

 This algorithm produces the digital signature from the message and private key.
 A digital signature is a combination of the signed document and the author’s private key.